-A: As with any other business, the more you commit yourself to set a structured business plan, the more success you’ll find.
+A: As with any other business, the more you commit to setting a structured business plan, the more successful you’ll be.
 In any case, not all franchises offer the same hours.
 Some are much more friendly to part-time ownership – like fast food chains or private home care.
-However, the best franchise for veterans will use your talent on a full-time schedule.
+However, the best franchise for veterans will use your talent on a full-time franchise for sale.

 Q: What will the competition be like for your franchise?

-A: One of the most significant factors affecting your potential revenue stream is market share.
-Extremely competitive franchise models – like home cleaning or shipping services – will require a lot more elbow grease to get started.
+A: Market share is one of the most significant factors affecting your potential revenue stream.
+Extremely competitive franchise models – like home cleaning or shipping services – will require much more elbow grease to get started.
 I.T. franchises, meanwhile, are an emerging industry with rapid growth opportunities for veterans.

 Q: Are you prepared for the lifestyle change that comes with franchising?

 A great place to begin your research is the Small Business Administration.
-This government office has a veteran business outreach center program, also known as VBOC.
+This government office has a veteran business outreach center program called VBOC.
 VBOC provides leading training courses to help veterans with business planning, networking, and referrals.
 This training can even include seminars on business expansion or working from home.
 Business counselors are also available to provide one-on-one consultations.